Ubuntu Migration Camp Experience

-Ubuntu Migration Camp North: August to November
+Ubuntu Migration Camp North: mid-June to October

-In late July, we head up to the north of the Serengeti to watch the wildebeest cross the Mara River.
+In mid-June, we head up to the north of the Serengeti to watch the wildebeest cross the Mara River.
 This is one of the most dramatic parts of the migration, with hungry crocodiles lying in wait.
 The huge herds attract a healthy number of predators to the area, with lions, cheetahs and leopards prowling the plains.
 Herds of elephants are also found browsing in the lush woodlands along the river and there are more than 500 species of birds to spot.

-Ubuntu Migration Camp South: December to March
+Ubuntu Migration Camp South: mid-November to mid-March

 After all the excitement of the river crossings, we move to the lush grasslands of the south where herds gather to rest, graze and calve.
 Watch tiny newborn wildebeest quickly learn to steady their wobbly legs and prepare to begin their endless migration.

 Ubuntu Migration Camp is great for families.
 We welcome children over the age of 5 and have a family tent.
 Children under 12 should share a tent with an adult.
 Please speak to an agent about booking a private vehicle for your family’s safari.